-When supporting people, particularly when support needs are high, you must ensure you fully understand the service user's needs.
+When supporting people, particularly when support needs are high, you must ensure you fully understand the service users' needs.
 The session plan will state which staff member is working with each service user, and it is this staff member's responsibility to ensure their safety, care and support needs are being met.
-You must let a manager or session leader know if you are having difficulties doing this.
+You must let a manager or session leader know if you are having any difficulties doing this, and they will help you to plan strategies to address it.
 Staff will be given details of their support and care needs and you must make sure you are familiar with these and ask about anything you don't understand.

-On some sessions, there may be staff, volunteers and people on placement who are not specifically allocated to supporting service users.
-The role of these people is to plan and run activities; inform service users of activities on offer; help service users to get involved in activities; support and encourage them to interact positively with other service users and staff; ensure they are safe and their general care needs are met.
-You need to recognise when to intervene and when to leave someone to interact independently, but should always encourage service users to make their own choices on how to use the session.
+On some sessions, there may be staff, volunteers and people on placement who are not specifically allocated to supporting members.
+The role of these people is to plan and run activities, inform members of activities on offer, help members to get involved in activities, support and encourage them to interact positively with other members and staff, ensure they are safe and their general care needs are met.
+You need to recognise when to intervene and when to leave someone to interact independently, but should always encourage members to make their own choices on how to use the session.

-Meeting individual care needs
+Meeting individual care needs.

-All staff who are supporting individuals are expected to familiarise themselves with that person's particular care needs, and the ways they prefer these to be met, by reading their Child Information Form or Service User Plan.
+All staff who are supporting individuals are expected to familiarise themselves with that person's particular care needs, and the ways they prefer these to be met, by reading their Child Information Form, or Adult User Plan.
 Copies of these are held in the session file, which should be stored in the reception office for the duration of the session, so that staff working on the session can have access to it.
-When meeting service users' needs, it is essential that you encourage them to express their choices about how you support them, and that you respect these choices.
+When meeting members' needs, it is essential that you encourage them to express their choices about how you support them, and that you respect these choices.
 You must bear in mind individual, religious, cultural and language needs.

-Communicating with service users
+Communicating with members

 To support people sensitively and respectfully, it is essential that you are able to communicate effectively.
-Service users should be supported to have a voice, make choices and to be able to communicate these clearly.
+Members should be supported to have a voice, make choices and to be able to communicate these clearly.

-Staff, volunteers and people on placement are expected to be sensitive to the communication systems and languages that Markfield's service users use.
+Staff, volunteers and people on placement are expected to be sensitive to the communication systems and languages that Markfield's members use.
 All staff, volunteers and people on placement will be given basic induction in communication skills within their induction, including a basic introduction to some of the more common non-verbal communication systems.
 If someone uses a formal communication system which you do not understand, and you are finding it difficult to understand their choices, find another member of staff to support you.